michelderu/ITAM/README.md

 ```sh
 java -jar marklogic-datahub-5.0.4.war
 ```
-Now point your browser to http://localhost:8080 and finish the installation using the ITAM project root directory.
+Now point your browser to http://localhost:8080 and finish the installation using the ITAM project root directory (you might have to uninstall/re-install).
+Following that, click 'Settings' and turn of 'Flow tracing'.
+Now, click 'Flows' and start the flows.